Flat Posterior Does Matter For Bayesian Model Averaging: Introduction

+The flatness of loss landscape has been strongly associated with better generalization ability, as they represent solutions that are less sensitive to small perturbations in model parameters~\citep{hochreiter1997flat, keskar2016large, neyshabur2017exploring}.
+The flatness has been extensively studied in the context of DNNs, but no comprehensive analysis has been conducted on its role in BNNs or its impact on BMA.
+SA-BNN~\citep{nguyen2023flat} incorporated a flat-seeking optimizer into BNNs but merely adapted a DNN-based optimizer without considering the probabilistic nature of BNNs, leading to only limited improvements.
+On the other hand, E-MCMC~\citep{li2023entropy} introduced a guidance model to achieve flat posteriors, but this approach is less suited for large-scale models.

+In this work, we first demonstrate that BNNs often struggle to capture the flatness.
+In detail, we compare the flatness of various BNN frameworks against that of DNNs and demonstrate that \emph{(1) most approximate Bayesian inference methods fail to yield a flat posterior} and \emph{(2) BMA predictions, without considering posterior flatness, are less effective at improving generalization}.
+These findings highlight the need for an optimization strategy that accounts for the probabilistic nature of BNNs to estimate flat posteriors effectively.

-Therefore, we propose a Bayesian-fitting flat posterior seeking optimizer, Sharpness-aware Bayesian Model Averaging (SA-BMA), in Bayesian transfer learning.
-We first compute the adversarial posterior that belongs to the vicinity of the current posterior through divergence, which maximizes the BNN loss function.
-After that, we update the posterior by employing the gradient of the adversarial posterior with respect to the BNN loss. \cd{SA-BMA captures the essence of BNNs by assessing the discrepancy between posteriors within the parameter space during the computation of the adversarial posterior, distinguishing itself from flat optimization methods based on DNNs.} Along with the optimizer, we adopt Bayesian transfer learning scheme to approximate the flat posterior.
-We selectively optimize specific components of the model, such as the classifier and normalization layers, to ensure compatibility between SA-BMA and large-scale pre-trained models.
-This approach enables SA-BMA to improve the generalization capabilities of BNN with minimal additional computational overhead.
-Furthermore, we show that the proposed SA-BMA is an extended version of previous flatness-aware optimizers, Sharpness-aware Minimization (SAM), Fisher SAM (FSAM), and natural gradient (NG) with specific conditions.
-We validate the superiority of SA-BMA in few-shot classification tasks and distributional shift settings.
-Also, we verify the flat posterior of SA-BMA with loss landscape visualization and Hessian eigenvalue comparison.
+Therefore, we propose Flat Posterior-aware Bayesian Model Averaging (FP-BMA), a novel optimization that explicitly targets the flat posterior.
+We first compute an adversarial posterior in the vicinity of the current posterior, which maximizes the BNN loss.
+After that, we update the posterior by employing the gradient of the adversarial posterior with respect to the loss.
+We show that the proposed FP-BMA is an extended version of previous flatness-aware optimizers, Sharpness-aware Minimization (SAM)~\citep{foret2020sharpness}, Fisher SAM (FSAM)~\citep{kim2022fisher}, and Natural Gradient (NG)~\citep{amari1998natural} with specific conditions.
+In addition, we introduce a Flat Posterior-aware Bayesian Transfer Learning scheme integrated with FP-BMA, enabling effective capture of flatness.
+This approach enhances robustness against model misspecification, when the prior is not well-suited for fine-tuning BNNs on downstream tasks.
+We show that FP-BMA improves the generalization performance of BNNs, particularly in few-shot classification and distribution shift, by ensuring a flat posterior.